Dick Bavetta: Allegations of game fixing

 Bavetta was one of three referees for the Game 6 of the 2002 Western Conference Finals between the Kings and the Lakers.
 Former referee Tim Donaghy has alleged that at least one of the referees working this game had subjective motives for wanting the Lakers to defeat the Kings, and made officiating calls to effectuate this outcome.
 NBA rules prohibited active referees from commenting on the situation publicly.
-The New York Times reported on June 12, 2008, that the Federal Bureau of Investigation investigated allegations that Game 6 of the 2002 Western Conference Finals had been manipulated to further the series to a seventh game.
+The New York Times reported on June 12, 2008, that the Federal Bureau of Investigation investigated allegations that Game 6 of the 2002 Western Conference Finals had been manipulated to extend the series to a seventh game.

 In a 2002 article, Bill Simmons named the worst officiated games of the prior four years, alleging that the games involved either extending a series so it did not end quickly or advancing a large market team for the NBA's benefit.
 All seven games named had been officiated by Bavetta.